 Despite recent political unrest and the tumultuous history with Sandinistas, the country of Nicaragua always felt quite safe as we traveled along the Pacific edge of the country…

 Of course, as with anywhere else in Latin America, one should exercise caution when in the big cities, such as Managua or when wandering around after dark in places like San Juan del Sur, Leon, or Granada.

 One thing of note here was the sheer amount of public drunkenness and alcoholics we saw in this country… I mean, there would literally be guys passed out on the sidewalk in the middle of the day along busy stretches of road like the walkway in front of the San Juan del Sur beach.

-But that being said, we felt safe pretty much wherever we went (along the Pacific-side) and had no major worries while traveling through Nicaragua.
+But that being said, we felt safe pretty much wherever we went and had no major worries while traveling through Nicaragua.

-Guatemala is not only what I would consider one of the safest countries in Central America, but also one of the most interesting (there are a ton of things to do in Guatemala)… And as a plus, it is super affordable!
+Guatemala is not only what I would consider one of the safest countries in Central America, but also one of the most interesting (there are a ton of amazing places to visit in Guatemala)… And as a plus, it is super affordable!